minhtuan221/Microservices-connector/README.md

 Option 1: Use if/main in the end of startup file (file that you start your project by `python <filename>`).
 Add the following code the end:
 ```
-# M is your Microservice Object
+# Micro is your Microservice Object
 if __name__ == '__main__':
     Micro.run()
 ```

 Option 2: Create a file name run.py and run your app from this file.
 For example, we create a run.py in the same folder of app1.py in the first example.
 It will be like this:
 ```
-from app1 import M
+from app1 import Micro

 if __name__ == '__main__':
     Micro.run(port=5000, host='0.0.0.0', debug=True)